-The study uses the measures of central tendency as methods of descriptive statistics.
-In this study were used methods of identification of empirical distributions, methods for assessing the significance of differences: depending on the type of data distribution t-test for independent, Mann-Whitney U test, Wilcoxon's test of equivalent pairs, χ^2 test and Spearman correlation test.
+The study used the measures of central tendency as methods of descriptive statistics.
+We used methods of identification of empirical distributions, methods for assessing the significance of differences: depending on the type of data distribution, independent t-test, Mann-Whitney U-test, Wilcoxon's test of equivalent pairs, $\chi^2$ test, and Spearman's correlation test.
 To assess the significance of the relationship between input variables and outcomes, univariate as well as multivariate logistic regression analysis was used.
-Statistical analyses were performed using SPSS Version 22.0 with statistical significance level 0.05.
+Statistical analyses were performed using IBM SPSS Statistics, Version 22.0 (IBM Corp., Armonk, NY, USA), with statistical significance level set at 0.05.